Mr-Georgie/wedding-template/README.md

 # Wedding website template

-A reusable template for wedding website
+A reusable template for a wedding website

 ## Installation